ambikamittal/capture-replay/README.md

 This application is divided into three components -
 1) frontend - a web application
-2) backend - mongo DB and a node server to host a few services
+2) backend - mongo DB Atlas and a node server to host a few services
 3) Replay component - a simple HTML page that fetches the screenshots from MongoDB

 ## To run frontend locally